Legalized Bank Bail-Ins

 With these new supranational laws, executed by the G20 (on behalf of the BIS’ FSB), any and all winning megabank derivative gamblers are now 1st in line creditors.

 Joe Public is an unsecured creditor, who would be lucky to get some diluted equity shares in a ring-fenced reformed bank as compensation for his lost checking and or savings account funds.

 If you have a bank account with a ‘mark to model’ potentially bankrupt bank, or maybe with whom the BIS’ FSB calls Global Systemically Important Banks (see G-SIBs on page 3).
 Time is running out for you to reconsider who you are doing business with.

 We should all be preparing a defense, in case it ever goes global.

 If you live and or bank in a G20 nation.
 You can expect history may rhyme at some time.

-Digital lockdown laws and living bank wills are being readied in case of large bank or financial institution failures.
-All this effort is being put forth because the real underlying issues have not been restructured are fully faced.
+Digital lockdown laws and living bank wills are being readied in case of large banking or financial institution failures.
+All this effort is being put forth because the real underlying issues have not been restructured or fully faced.

 We’ve not structurally changed much since the last financial crisis, the situation is in fact arguably worse.

 The brutal truth of new global bank bail-in laws now in place goes well beyond its outcome.
 The fiat currency in our bank accounts have and will always be our liability.
 It is a real shame we all may have to possibly relearn this lesson in a very hard way.